Signed in as:

 Recent discussions in Wai‘anae, Nānākuli, and Hau‘ula have revealed growing concerns around affordability, groundwater contamination, and the lack of accessible information.
 Residents emphasized the need for financial assistance programs, clear timelines, and locally based contractors who understand cultural and environmental sensitivities.

-The Waiʻanae Health Assessment is a community-driven effort to understand how environmental conditions, including water, air, soil, and proximity to landfills and cesspools, impact the health and wellbeing of residents along the Waiʻanae Coast.
+The Waiʻanae Community Health Assessment is a community-driven effort to understand how environmental conditions, including water, air, soil, and proximity to landfills and cesspools, impact the health and wellbeing of residents along the Waiʻanae Coast.

-The Waiʻanae Health Assessment is a community-driven effort to understand how environmental conditions, including water, air, soil, and proximity to landfills and cesspools, impact the health and wellbeing of residents along the Waiʻanae Coast.
+The Waiʻanae Community Health Assessment is a community-driven effort to understand how environmental conditions, including water, air, soil, and proximity to landfills and cesspools, impact the health and wellbeing of residents along the Waiʻanae Coast.

 Led by Kingdom Pathways through the Huliau o Waiʻanae program, this assessment combines community knowledge and scientific data to identify environmental health trends and uplift the lived experiences of local families.